QuantumLeaps/qp-arduino/README.md

 modeling tool take Arduino programming to the next level.
-Instead of coding the state machines by hand, you draw them with the free QM modeling tool, attach simple action code to states and transitions, and you generate the complete Arduino sketch automatically-—literally by a press of a button.
+Instead of coding the state machines by hand, you draw them with the free QM modeling tool, attach simple action code to states and transitions, and you generate the complete Arduino sketch automatically-â€”literally by a press of a button.